 Paxos is a paradise for beach lovers and snorkeling enthusiasts alike.
 With its crystal-clear waters and diverse marine life, the island offers numerous spots where you can enjoy snorkeling without needing a boat.
 In this guide, we’ll explore the best beaches in Paxos for snorkeling and the fascinating underwater creatures you can encounter.

 There are many good snorkelling locations around Paxos.
-Below is a selection of the best spots you can reach without a boat:
+Below is a selection of the best spots that you can reach without a boat:

 Marmari Beach

 Marmari offers good, safe snorkelling along the rocks at either side of the beach.
 If you are feeling a little more adventurous, you can swim up the right side of the bay and head around the corner where you will find a nice swim through an ‘arch’ at a shallow depth (approximately 300m from the beach).
-It is not recommended that you swim to the rocks off the shore as this is a regular cut-through for boats
+It is not recommended that you swim to the rocks off the shore as this is a regular cut-through for boats.

 Kipiadi Beach